HER Commitment to Change!

 8 Empowered Beneficiaries Uplift Their Community Through Their Give Back Commitment

-Shirleen Kasmeri and her team of seven beneficiaries have grown up in the midst of cholera epidemics, hunger, and harmful cultural practices; such as FGM and early marriage.
-Rather than be discouraged, these girls are motivated and determined to change their community.
+Shirleen Kasmeri and seven colleagues have grown up in the midst of cholera epidemics, hunger, and harmful cultural practices; such as FGM and early marriage.
+Rather than becoming discouraged, they are motivated and determined to change things for the better.

-This team of seven beneficiaries on recognizing the desperate need for proper waste methods, have dedicated themselves to changing the environmental sustainability and waste management in Morpus
+On recognizing the desperate need for proper waste methods, this team of eight rain-makers, under Shirleen’s leadership, has dedicated themselves to changing the environmental sustainability of waste management in Morpus

-Apart from having a visibly cleaner Morpus center, the team has seen incredible results from educating the community on efficient farming practices.
-The team uses online resources and smartphone applications to teach the community pest-control, irrigation, and other sustainable methods.
-Innovative farming techniques have increased food production and decreased deficits due to dry seasons.
-The community recently took the initiative to dig up a pit latrine at the center for communal use.
-Now, women are able to set up the small-scale sack garden in the town center to sell their homestead vegetables.
+Apart from having a visibly cleaner Morpus center, the team has seen incredible results from educating the community on efficient farming practices too.
+The team uses online technologies via smartphone applications to teach the community pest-control, irrigation, and other sustainable farming methods.
+Innovative farming techniques have increased food production and decreased deficits caused by the dry seasons.
+The community recently took on the initiative to install a pit latrine, for communal use.
+With access to the communal pit latrine, local women feel more comfortable traveling from their homes, into town, to sell their vegetables.

 Shirleen and her team are making big changes in their community.
 For the past four months, they have witnessed the successful implementation of their Give Back Commitment and cannot wait to share their results at the next Annual Renewal Ceremony.
-Join Shirleen and the Global Give Back Circle in our efforts to shift power to empowered young women who are instrumental in effecting positive change in their communities.
+The Global Give Back Circle empowers adolescent girls to effect positive change in their communities.
+Join us in our efforts to shift power to empowered young women who are instrumental in effecting positive change in their communities.
 Mentor HER, Educate HER or Support HER today.